 - Building a website takes a lot of time and effort before you start getting any ROI.
 If you buy a website, you start getting returns the very next day.

 - If your hourly rate is $100, it doesn’t make sense to invest 100 hours into setting up a brand new website and writing initial content.
 And if your idea is to “just outsource everything”, you better keep track of all the expenses, so that “building from scratch” doesn’t become more expensive than “buying a website”.
+And also, be certain that after you spent $10,000 into a website, it will give returns.

 - Naturally, if you don’t have any money to invest, then you have to build a website from scratch.
 That’s where you should start.
 Besides, it will be a great learning experience later when you are managing your websites.